Chasmical/ECTD/README.md

 * `::Skin|Hair|Legs|Body|Eyes=<Color>` - sets the custom character's skin/hair/legs/body/eyes color to the specified color;
 <br/>Examples: `::Skin=Purple`, `::Eyes=RobotSkin`, `::Hair=255|12|86|220`, `::Body=23-62`, `::Legs=255,0,255,127`;
 <br/>See [All Color IDs.txt](https://github.com/Abbysssal/ECTD/blob/master/All%20Color%20IDs.txt);

+## Tired of these annoying messages? ***(v2.8)*** ##

+Here's how you can remove messages like "[Item 'Fud+50' added]":

+Find a file called "ectd-nomessages.cfg" in BepInEx/config and write "true" in it. (if the file doesn't exist, start the game, the file will be created automatically, or create it yourself)

 ## New Mutators ##
 You can select new mutators at Home Base!